getty-zig/getty.so/pages/guide/serializers.md

 {% endhighlight %}
 {% endlabel %}

 Quite the parameter list!

-I assure you though that implementing the interface is actually quite simple.
-For example, replace the contents of `src/main.zig` with the following:
+Luckily though, most of the parameters seem to have default values we can use, so go ahead and replace the contents of `src/main.zig` with the following `getty.Serializer` implementation:

 {% label src/main.zig %}
 {% highlight zig %}